bmw-tech/dart_apitool/README.md

                                   (e.g. packageApi.json)
                                 - any package from pub (e.g. pub://package_name/version)
-    --[no-]check-versions       Determines if the version change matches the actual changes.
+    --[no-]check-versions       Determines if the version of the new package should be checked.
+                                Takes the changes of the diff and checks if the new version follows the semver rules.
                                 Influences tool return value.
                                 (defaults to on)
     --[no-]ignore-prerelease    Determines if the pre-release aspect of the version shall be ignored when checking versions.